CleverCloud/documentation/content/doc/administrate/log-management.md

 For more information, please refer to the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/set-up-lifecycle-policy.html).

-### HTTPS

-Some tools available on GitHub enable to create a drain to collect logs through an HTTPS endpoint.
-[This project](https://github.com/sebartyr/http-logs-drain), for example, is fully compatible with Clever Cloud

-You could host it as an app and an add-on on Clever Cloud.
-A complete README explains all the features.

 ### Datadog

 To create a [Datadog](https://docs.datadoghq.com/fr/api/latest/logs/#send-logs) drain, you just need to use: